jmaldon1/WorldOfParkour/README.md

 * Share courses with friends.
 * Uses TomTom waypoints to easily show the course points.

+# Known Issues
+1. **DO NOT right-click the Crazy Waypoint Arrow that TomTom provides and using any of those options.** It can easily bug out your course run or creation.
+2. TomTom seems to not always want to clear points even when you are standing on them.
+So if this occurs, just right click the point on the minimap and press `Complete point` to manually complete it.

 # Quick Start

-To open WorldofParkour, type `/wop` or `/parkour` into your chat and hit enter.
+To open WorldOfParkour, type `/wop` or `/parkour` into your chat and hit enter.

+# How to Run a Course

+Simply pick a course from the `All Courses` tab and set it as the `Active Course`.

 # Course Creation